nicnacnic/nodecg-dacbot/README.md

 To change a user's volume, ping the bot with the `volume` command.
 The syntax is `@DACBot volume <user> <volume>`, where user is a ping to the selected user and volume is a value between 1 and 100.

 ### Using in Multiple Voice Channels
 Currently, nodecg-dacbot only supports audio capture in one voice channel at a time.
-You can get around this by having two copies of the bundle, to do this make a copy of the `nodecg-dacbot` folder, rename it, then change the name in the bundles's `package.json`.
-If you did it correctly you can run two simultanious versions of DACBot, but you still need two different bot tokens.
+You can get around this by having two copies of the bundle, to do this make a copy of the `nodecg-dacbot` folder, rename it, then change the name in the bundle's `package.json`.
+If you did it correctly you can run two simultaneous versions of DACBot, but you still need two different bot tokens.

 ## Troubleshooting
 **The audio is off-pitch!**